fbpx

 questions to ask before buying a business

 The more successful an AE becomes at IC presentations, the more likely they will reach an LOI.
 And the proof is in the presentations, so to speak.
-In the first quarter of 2023, we had a total of 12 LOIs issued from Acquisition Entrepreneurs.

 Our target is that 50 percent of those who reach the IC have an LOI accepted within three months of the presentation.
-Of the seven people that got to IC from our example cohort above, five have LOIs, and two are still searching.

 The biggest challenge in pursuing this milestone is simply having your LOI rejected.
 This can demoralize many AEs, but it is a normal part of the business buying journey.